 Depth map (left) and an abstract visualization of the resulting blur to apply (right).
 Brighter means more blur.

 With the depth map, we can determine how much blur to apply to different parts of the image.
 Things further from where we focus should be more blurred, things closer to focus less so.
 Once we have that information, that's all we need to get started.

 Google's a bit mum when it comes to some of the particulars, but the "people pixel" map is combined with that depth map above in such a way that the person in the picture stays in focus while blurring other parts of the image selectively for a more realistic effect.
 Not only will the person in the portrait be in focus, items near that same plane of focus will also be sharper, with a realistic increasing blur as items are further in front of and behind that plane.

 The original (left) and portrait mode (right)

 Google even makes an effort while blurring to approximate the bokeh effect an SLR would produce, blurring based on the shape of an artificial, ideal aperture.

 You can see there are a few errors in the image, like the varying blur applied to the neon lights at the top.
-Overexposed sections of an image are likely to have those sorts of problems.
+Overexposed sections of an image or areas with linear features which align with the phase-detecting axis are likely to have those sorts of problems.
 Although the neural net has been trained well, it's also possible that it might fail to accurately detect the "people pixels" required to keep the right sections in focus.
 If a scene doesn't have enough detail, the phase-detection system might not focus correctly or create an accurate depth map, either.

 There's a lot that can go wrong, but the new portrait mode still produces better results than the "Lens Blur" mode used on previous Pixel and Nexus devices.
 It also works faster, in just 4 seconds, and without the up/down physical motion that Lens Blur required.